Dan is a licensed electrician and has been a homeowner for 40 years. He has nearly always done his own repair and

-Holes for heating registers and such will have to be cut.
+You'll have to cut holes for heating registers and such.
 Remove the register cover first, and cut the hole in the tile either using careful measurements or by sticking the whole tile in place and cutting through it into the register hole.
 The method requiring measurements is preferable as if the tile is laid first and the knife slips and damages a tile already in place it will be difficult to remove, while if the measurements are inaccurate a single tile and a few minutes are all that is lost.
 If successful, though, the second method is far easier.

 Door jambs will also need cut; it is far preferable to cut off the bottom ¼" of the door molding and slide the new vinyl tile under it than to try to cut exactly around the odd shapes of most moldings.
 This is not difficult; an ordinary hand saw is used to cut the molding while it is in place.
 Care must be taken not to scratch walls or baseboard, but such scratches can be repaired with wood putty and a little paint if necessary.

 Make sure that small tile cuttings and slivers are not left on the floor to lay the next tile on.
 A good practice is to do all cutting on a piece of scrap plywood on another floor.
 Any such small pieces will result in an unsatisfactory job as the resulting protrusion can easily be seen and felt and will likely crack the new tile over time.
 Have a small trash can nearby for small pieces of tile and the paper backing from each piece.
 Keep the work area absolutely clean.

 The shoe molding removed in the preparation step needs to be re-installed, or if new shoe is to be used it needs stained or painted before installation.